imAIgene-Dream3D/BEHAV3D/README.md

 ## Set-up
 BEHAV3D contains several pipelines for the processing of time-lapse imaging. <br>

-For all steps, BEHAV3D requires 2 files:<br>
+For all steps, BEHAV3D requires :<br>

-### **config.yml** <br>
-A yaml file that contains general (non-experimentally bound) parameters for BEHAV3D and paths to the used software.
-An example version can be found in [...BEHAV3D/configs/config_template.yml](https://github.com/RiosGroup/BEHAV3D/blob/main/configs/config_template.yml) <br>
-Explanation on what each variable changes is commented in that template

 ### **metadata.csv** <br>
 To correctly import experimental data for analysis with BEHAV3D, it is required to fill in a .csv that contains information per experiment performed, requiring information on:<br>